loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

 == Usage<Fibbo>
-Fibonacci is not the most the most interesting program, but from the standpoint of linearity it is _somewhat_ interesting, as it requires the reuse of variables:
+Fibonacci is not the most the most interesting program, but from the standpoint of linearity it is _somewhat_ interesting, because it requires the reuse of variables:

 #align(